Wondering how Pinterest uses your custom descriptions and titles? We’ve got the official scoop for you in this blog post!

 Where can I find my Pinterest descriptions?

-That said, you may have also noticed these very same descriptions disappearing from your Pins in the last year or so.
+That said, you may have also noticed these very same descriptions disappearing from your Pins.
 That was no accident!
 Pinterest was tinkering with the way your Pins were displayed and we had a lot of you write in wondering where your Pinterest descriptions went.

-Now, Pinterest has made the decision to remove those descriptions from your feeds as well as the individual Pin page.
+Now, Pinterest has made the decision to remove those descriptions from your feeds.
+The individual Pin page now gets the description from the meta details on the linked page.
 Here's the official word from Pinterest: